Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What will the course lead on to?

-Following successful completion of the course there are a variety of pathways which may include; progression onto the Higher National Diploma in Creative Media Production at the college, direct entry to a University course in a related subject, or entry straight into industry and employment.
+Following successful completion of the course there are a variety of pathways which may include; progression onto the Higher National Diploma (HND) in Creative Media: Film at Warrington & Vale Royal College, direct entry to a university course in a related subject, or entry straight into industry and employment.

 Are there any links with industry and university?